mcm223/dwa15-spring2018/laravel/new-laravel-app.md

 Files that the browser does need access to (such as images, .css/.js files, etc.) will be stored in `public/`

-After saving your changes and restarting your server, you should be able to load your application in the browser and see Laravel's default welcome page.
+__After saving your changes and restarting your server__, you should be able to load your application in the browser and see Laravel's default welcome page.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-app-setup-success@2x.png' style='max-width:686px; width:100%'>